 Kent argues that all rights rest on the notion that where there is a right there must be remedy and where there are no remedies, there are no effective rights.
 He, therefore, suggests that a complaint procedure should be in place for rights-holders who do not feel they have obtained their entitlements to complain to the duty bearer.
 However, if the duty bearer is much more powerful than the rights-holder, then the rights-holder may only have a soft or weak voice.
 In effective programs, the rights-holder should then be able to complain to agents of accountability who pass on complaints to duty bearers with a stronger voice.

-Kent conditions his argument on rights-based approaches to school meals by explaining that this method requires stable, non-emergency situation in which there are reasonable levels of resources to work with, including food and human labor.
-With limited resources, school meal programs are generally run in a manner that promotes passive acquisition of .
+Kent conditions his argument on rights-based approaches to school meals by explaining that this method requires a stable, non-emergency situation in which there are reasonable levels of resources to work with, including food and human labor.
+With limited resources, school meal programs are generally run in a manner that promotes children’s passive acquisition of food.
 Some students may offer suggestions or complain from time to time, but they tend to learn that their views have little impact.
 In essence, they take what they can get.
 Effective rights-based programs can transcend these limits by encouraging vigorous participation of students, and working to ensure that they participate in taking complaints to appropriate authorities.
-In his work Designing Effective Rights Based School, Kent explains that schools utilizing a rights-based approach to school meals should create a School Feeding Monitoring Committee (SFMC) where students and staff members work together to take complaints to the appropriate authorities.
+In his work Designing Effective Rights Based School Feeding Programs, Kent explains that schools utilizing a rights-based approach to school meals should create a School Feeding Monitoring Committee (SFMC) where students and staff members work together to take complaints to the appropriate authorities.
 He suggests that “the committee could be formed of…one student from each grade level, and two teachers,” and adds that, “to encourage vigorous participation by students, they should constitute a majority of the membership.”
 Kent also points out that these SFMC’s should prepare statements on rights of children including details about the content of meals; about duties of all parties involved; and about accountability mechanisms including the committee’s own role in ensuring accountability of duty-bearers and transferring complaints to the appropriate authorities.